Sexual Misconduct Prevention and Response Policy (MPF1359)

 Must take account of all relevant material (such as, but not limited to, the investigation report, advice from Workplace Relations and, where required legal advice).

-Following a Review (if any); final decisions that serious misconduct has taken place and subsequent determination of proportionate disciplinary action (at clauses 1.35.5 and 1.35.6 of the EA).
+Following the University establishing a preliminary view, final decisions that serious misconduct has taken place and subsequent determination of proportionate disciplinary action (at clauses 1.39.6 and 1.39.7 of the EA).

 Provost (or delegate) for serious misconduct (Academic Division)